mpvqc/mpvQC/data/config/extended-export-readme.txt

-        write_video_path   bool           True if the user enabled the path of the video to be included in reports video_path   str            Absolute path of the video or the empty string if no video was present
+        write_video_path   bool           True if the user enabled the path of the video to be included in reports video_path   str            Absolute path of the video or the empty string if no video was present video_name   str            The name + extension of the video or the empty string if no video was present

           write_nickname   bool           True if the user enabled the nickname to be included in reports nickname   str            Nickname of the person creating the report